 Resource locations contain different resources depending on which Citrix Cloud services you are using and the services that you want to provide to your subscribers.

-- Active Directory domains
+- Active Directory user and resource domains

-- Hypervisors like Citrix XenServer
+- A hypervisor such as Citrix XenServer

-- Virtual Desktop Agents (VDAs)
+- Servers running the Virtual Desktop Agent (VDAs)

 Your resource location is wherever your resources reside, whether that’s a public or private cloud, a branch office, or a data center.
 If you already have resources in your own cloud or data center, your resources remain where they are.
 There’s no need to move them elsewhere to use them with Citrix Cloud.